Rail transport in Costa Rica: Current status

 Trains (particularly freight trains, as well as a privately operated tour train) ran between San José and the port of Caldera until 2011, when a short section of the line was compromised following the construction of Route 27.
 This prompted a dispute between Incofer and the highway developer, Autopistas del Sol.
 This dispute has not yet been resolved and Incofer officials have been quoted as saying that while they are technically able to run trains over the damaged section, it is dangerous to do so.
-Unfortunately, the resulting lack of regular traffic on this line has facilitated the theft of rails.
+The resulting lack of regular traffic on this line has facilitated the theft of rails.

 Visitors to Costa Rica may perceive the railway as being somewhat limited compared to other forms of transport, due to the current lack of anything except a basic commuter service.

 Passenger services

 While mainly freight lines, there were passenger services to the Pacific since 1910 and to the Caribbean since 1890 from San José, but these were abandoned and under maintained.
 Only the remnants of the urban areas remain.